-Elcometer now offer viscosity cups complete with calibration certificates.
+Elcometer now offer the option to order viscosity cups complete with calibration certificates.
 Calibration certificates offer traceability and assurance that the viscosity cups have been individually tested and comply to standards.
+The wide range of viscosity cups are suitable for use in both the laboratory and on the production line.
+The; Elcometer flow cups with calibration certificates such as the, BS, DIN, FORD and an overflow glass draw plate.